TRT side effects. Facts and myths.

 TRT can be given as injections, skin gels, patches, oral capsules, or long-acting pellets.
 Short-acting injections tend to produce sharp peaks and troughs in blood levels, while gels and longer-acting products produce flatter curves.[3]
 Large swings can increase the chance of mood changes, acne, and high red blood cell counts compared with more stable regimens.

-Guidelines from the American Urological Association recommend aiming for mid-normal testosterone levels for age and checking blood levels after starting or changing TRT, usually at 3 and 6 months, then at least yearly.[1]
-In practice, using 350 ng/dL for total testosterone or 100 pg/mL for free testosterone as decision thresholds when symptoms persist helps separate under-treatment from overtreatment.
+Guidelines from the American Urological Association recommend aiming for mid-normal testosterone levels and checking blood levels after starting or changing TRT, usually at 3 and 6 months, then at least yearly.[1]
+In practice, “mid-normal” means targeting a level that reliably improves symptoms without chasing the high end of the lab range, and it often means checking levels at the right time for the formulation (for example, near a trough for injections) so dose adjustments are based on a consistent reference point.

 Conversion to estradiol and DHT